import math

 The function uses a specified metric (such as Jaccard, Levenshtein, or Jaro-Winkler) to calculate the

 similarity between the labels of entities in the trees.
-The similarity is computed as recursive weighted
+The similarity is computed as a recursive weighted

 :param x: The first tree object.